Conor Knighton

 Conor Knighton (born February 1, 1981) is an American actor, host, and television producer.
-He is currently a correspondent for CBS Sunday Morning.
+He is a correspondent for CBS Sunday Morning.
 In 2016, Knighton launched "On The Trail," a year-long, cross-country look at America's National Parks.
 The reports air every other week on CBS Sunday Morning.
 It was to honor the 100th anniversary of the National Park Service.
 Knighton has won two Daytime Emmys as part of the Sunday Morning team.